 You can use the cFos Charging Manager for an unlimited time to read meters (freeware).
 That means you can use the cFos Charging Manager, including HTTP API, as free software to visualise meters.

-In the 90-day trial period, currently until 30.6.2021, you can configure a maximum of 5 EVSEs and control them remotely.
+During the 90-day trial period, currently until 1.1.1900, you can configure a maximum of 5 EVSEs and control them remotely.
 This way you can try out whether the cFos Charging Manager works well with a certain type of EVSE.
 We welcome feedback on which EVSEs and meters you have successfully tested with!

-If you want to operate EVSEs or meters using Modbus RTU, you need an RS 485 adapter, e.g. this USB RS485 Converter.
+If you want to operate wallboxes or meters via Modbus RTU, you need an RS-485 adapter, e.g. this USB RS485 converter.

 This will show up as a COM port on Windows and Raspberry.
 You must then specify the correct COM port number in the "Address" field of the cFos Charging Manager, e.g. COM3.

-For Windows and Raspberry, the cFos Charging Manager is installed for the HTTP and HTTPS ports 4712 and 4713.
-You can change this later if required.
+For Windows and Raspberry, the cFos Charging Manager for HTTP and HTTPS is installed on ports 4712.
+You can change this later if necessary.

 Installation by starting the MSI file.
-Launching the web interface by opening the browser and entering
+Start the web interface by opening the browser and entering

-In the console, change to your home directory and type:
+Change to your home directory in the console and enter:

 This will enter the cFos Charging Manager into cron and start it.
 Stop and unsubscribe from cron using cm_uninstall.sh